typegoose/mongodb-memory-server/docs/guides/migration/migrate9.md

 ### MongoMemoryServer and MongoReplSet `.cleanup(boolean)` and `.stop(boolean)` have been removed

-Previously `boolean` was the only option for the `.cleanup` and `.stop` function, but they behaved differently between those 2 function and were replaced with `Cleanup` options and now have been completely removed.
+Previously `boolean` was the only option for the `.cleanup` and `.stop` function, but they behaved differently between those 2 function and were replaced with `Cleanup` object-options and now have been completely removed.

 Replace `.stop(true)` with `.stop({ doCleanup: true })`.
 Replace `.cleanup(true)` with `.stop({ doCleanup: true, force: true })`.

-Default is still for both `{ doCleanup: true }`.
+Default is still for both `{ doCleanup: true, force: false }`.

 ### `MD5_CHECK` is now enabled by default

-The config option [`MD5_CHECK`](../../api/config-options.md#md5_check) has been enabled by default now, resulting in always comparing the downloaded archive with a md5.
+The config option [`MD5_CHECK`](../../api/config-options.md#md5_check) has been enabled by default now, resulting in always comparing the downloaded archive with a md5 after a download.

 ### Merged Error types